akka/akka/akka-docs/rst/scala/http/routing-dsl/source-streaming-support.rst

 While not provided by Akka HTTP directly, the infrastructure is extensible and by investigating how ``SprayJsonSupport`` is implemented it is certainly possible to provide the same infrastructure for other marshaller implementations (such as Play JSON, or Jackson directly for example).
-Such support traits will want to extend the ``JsonEntityStreamingSupport`` trait.
+Such support traits will want to extend the ``EntityStreamingSupport`` trait.

 The following types that may need to be implemented by a custom framed-streaming support library are: